-The programme of this year’s Musik 21 festival is all “about the word”.
-In concerts, readings, installations and experimental formats, the festival aims to highlight the various types of encounter between music and text.
+The programme of this year’s Musik 21 festival was all “about the word”.
+In concerts, readings, installations and experimental formats, the festival aimed to highlight the various types of encounter between music and text.

-The regional spotlight of the 2017 festival will focus on the Scandinavian countries.
-Audiences can look forward to hearing works by Scandinavian composers, performed by the Norwegian ensemble ASAMISIMASA.
-A work by the Danish writer Inger Christensen will be presented at the Sprengel Museum.
-A recording of her long poem “Alphabet” will form the basis of a language sound chamber, in which 30 loudspeakers playing Christensen’s text will create a spoken fugue.
+The regional spotlight of the 2017 festival has focused on the Scandinavian countries.
+Audiences heard works by Scandinavian composers, performed by the Norwegian ensemble ASAMISIMASA.
+A work by the Danish writer Inger Christensen has been presented at the Sprengel Museum.
+A recording of her long poem “Alphabet” has formed the basis of a language sound chamber, in which 30 loudspeakers playing Christensen’s text have created a spoken fugue.

-A large-scale participative project titled “Listen: Voices!” will present the numerous languages spoken by residents of Hanover.
+A large-scale participative project titled “Listen: Voices!” has presented the numerous languages spoken by residents of Hanover.
 Young composers from the Hanover University of Music have been working together with migrants and foreign-language speakers living in the city to develop a live composition.
-The festival has also awarded twenty commissions for new fanfares.
+The festival had also awarded twenty commissions for new fanfares.
 Fanfares are the acoustic equivalents of calls or warnings.
-The new compositions will be performed as such at diverse and unexpected locations throughout the festival period.
+The new compositions have been performed as such at diverse and unexpected locations throughout the festival period.

 Artistic director: Matthias Kaul